programminghistorian/ph-submissions/en/drafts/originals/space-place-gazetteers.md

 </div>

 You could continue to extend this gazetteer with information from the rest of the text, which will probably generate more research questions and data points to analyze.
 Even from the section you have processed so far, though, you now have information about 12th century Jewish history that is connected to space and place.
 Those who compile data such as this might also want to map the data, which leads to one of the greatest challenges of historical-spatial research: mapping historic place names using modern software.

+## Preparing a Gazetteer for Mapping with Modern Software

 Major mapping software providers like Google Maps tend to have knowledge of major name changes such as Stalingrad/Volgograd or Bombay/Mumbai, but they usually lack more obscure historic data.
 Tudela, from our dataset, is on Google Maps because the name has not changed since Benjamin's journey.
 Google Maps also knows that Saragossa is an alternative spelling for Zaragoza, which is how the name now appears on the map.
 Without Google performing this automatic reconciliation, you might not know this to be the same place.